A Path to $30/hr. by 2030

 Worker and Main-Street friendly.

 First - let’s define a living wage.
-The hourly rate that an individual in a household must earn to support themselves and/or their family, working full-time, or 2080 hours per year.
-The tables above provide living wage estimates for individuals and households with one or two working adults and zero to three children.
+Which is the hourly rate that an individual in a household must earn to support themselves and/or their family, working full-time or 2080 hours per year.
+The tables created by MIT research (above) provide living wage estimates for individuals and households with one or two working adults and zero to three children.
 In households with two working adults, all hourly values reflect what one working adult requires to earn to meet their families’ basic needs, assuming the other adult also earns the same.

 $30 an hour sounds like a lot at first but amounts to $62,400 a year before taxes and falls closer to $45,000 after taxes.
-The following is a plan that forces large employers to lift pay quickly, protects truly small businesses, and pays for the transition by taxing extraordinary corporate profits and ultra-high personal incomes.
-Just as the U.S. did in the mid-20th century.
+As the data above shows, if wages kept up with productivity, the minimum wage would have been ($18.42) by 2014.
+The following is a plan that forces large employers to lift pay quickly, protects truly small businesses, and pays for the transition by taxing extraordinary corporate profits and ultra-high personal incomes, just as the U.S. did in the 1950s.
 Workers get a dated, guaranteed path to $30 by 2030 nationwide.
 Small businesses keep their doors open with a permanent subsidy so neighborhood diners and repair shops aren’t collateral damage.

-More paying customers: When millions move from $12 to $18 or from $20 to $30 an hour, cash registers ring at more places.
-People have disposable income to spend at diners, auto shops, hardware stores, on childcare, and so much more.
-Businesses prefer steady volume to coupon-chasing.
+More paying customers: When millions of workers move from $12 to $18 or from $20 to $30 an hour, cash registers ring at more places.
+People have disposable income to spend at diners, auto shops, hardware stores, on childcare, etc.

-Less turnover + higher skill: Better wages cut churn and absenteeism.
-Training finally sticks; service improves; mistakes fall.
-Those are direct cost savings that rarely show up on the front end.
+Less turnover + higher skill: Better wages cut turnover and absenteeism.
+Training sticks better with years of service so mistakes fall.
+These are direct cost savings that rarely show up on a P&L sheet.

 Fewer junk costs: Families current on rent and utilities generate fewer collection losses for landlords and power co-ops.
-Hospitals eat fewer bills.
-Local governments collect steadier taxes without hiking rates.
+Hospitals eat fewer bills and local governments collect steadier taxes without hiking rates.

-Real competition again: When all employers live under the same wage floor, the game shifts from “who can pay the least” to “who can run the best shop”.
+Real competition again: When all employers live under the same wage floor, the game shifts to who can run the best shop to retain the best employees.

 1) Wage based on employer size

+If we want higher wages, we need a few things.
+One is a federal wage floor and second a funded transition that helps small and mid-sized employers bridge the gap.
+Paid for by taxing extreme profits from ultra-wealthy corporations (think Top 100 each year) and excessive income from billionaires, not by squeezing workers or Main Street.
 Large corporations that have captured windfall profits shoulder the burden as they did in the 1950s instead of treating low wages as a business model.
-If we want higher wages, we need a few things.
-One is a phased federal wage floor and second a funded transition that helps small and mid-sized employers bridge the gap.
-Paid for by taxing extreme profits from ultra-wealthy corporations (Top 100) and excessive income from billionaires, not by squeezing workers or Main Street.
-Goal: a universal $30/hour floor by 2030, with larger firms moving first and small businesses getting breathing room and full support.
-Tipped & sub-minimum wages: phased out on the same schedule.
+The end goal is a universal $30/hour floor by 2030, with larger firms moving first and small businesses getting breathing room and full support.
+Tipped & sub-minimum wages would be phased out on the same schedule.

 100–499 $18 $22 $26 $28 $30